 If you’re sick of staring at cracked, drooping wallpaper as you chop onions and do the dishes, then it’s time to update the look of your kitchen.
 And, with Integrity Painting of Winnipeg, that couldn’t be easier.
 We can peel off that old paper and apply a couple of layers of fresh paint to give your kitchen a new, warm look.
 You’ll love the updated look of your kitchen, and so will your guests.
 After all, everyone tends to end up in the kitchen anyway — so you may as well make the most of this gathering space.
-So, how do you settle on the right color options for your kitchen?
+So, how do you settle on the right colour options for your kitchen?
 How do you make everything (from the cupboards to the countertops) match with your new wall paint?
 Well, we have a few tips that you can employ to make the most of your space.
 Here’s our two cents:

 Start With Lighting

 Your lighting should be the first consideration when you’re updating your kitchen.
 Ask yourself: Do you have plenty of light?
 Is it warm light?
 Is it natural light?
 Are you content with the amount of light in your kitchen as is?
-Now, if you have plenty of natural lighting, and plenty of lights that you can flip on as the sun goes down, you can opt for either light colors or dark colors throughout your space — at this point, your options are endless with a well-lit kitchen.
-If, however, you don’t have much natural light, or you have dim lighting throughout your space, you should be wary of paint colors that are too dark or too light (we’ll come back to this ladder bit in a second).
+Now, if you have plenty of natural lighting, and plenty of lights that you can flip on as the sun goes down, you can opt for either light colours or dark colours throughout your space — at this point, your options are endless with a well-lit kitchen.
+If, however, you don’t have much natural light, or you have dim lighting throughout your space, you should be wary of paint colours that are too dark or too light (we’ll come back to this ladder bit in a second).

-You’ll also want to shy away from colors that are too bright if you have a kitchen with little lighting.
+You’ll also want to shy away from colours that are too bright if you have a kitchen with little lighting.
 Take pure white, or even eggshell white, for instance.
 If you’re coating your walls with bright tones, shadows will be obvious as they’re cast across the surface, and that can make for a jarring composition.
-Instead, make your paint color a few shades darker or more muted than their most vibrant tone.
+Instead, make your paint colour a few shades darker or more muted than their most vibrant tone.
 Your kitchen will have fewer stark contrasts across its surfaces, which will prove more welcoming.
 So, instead of going with a baby blue, you can dial it back to a pale blue.

 Consider Your Space